 And baked into cakes which are passed around."

 A Fate Worse than Death that in some stories happens after death, just as Fluffy Cloud Heaven is The Theme Park Version of Heaven, Fire And Brimstone Hell is the Theme Park version of Hell.
-Generally, if it isn't an Ironic Hell, the Bloody Bowels of Hell or A Hell of a Time, it's this.
+Generally, if it isn't an Ironic Hell, Hell Is War, the Bloody Bowels of Hell or A Hell of a Time, it's this.
 And even then, you can expect the odd brazier and stalactite.